-A recent study by the Tufts Center for the Study of Drug Development found that developing new drugs from scratch takes many years and billions of dollars.
+A by the Tufts Center for the Study of Drug Development found that developing new drugs from scratch takes many years and billions of dollars.
 Instead, the scientific community is looking to the existing medicine cabinet of approved drugs, and using machine learning to predict which may be effective at treating COVID-19.

 Medical knowledge graphs

 One approach, taken by a team out of Montreal led by Canada CIFAR AI Chairs Jian Tang, William Hamilton, and Yoshua Bengio, is to use a medical knowledge graph.
 This type of database, a version of which has been in development by members of the team for over a year, integrates a vast array of relationships between diseases, proteins, and drugs.
 The graph captures the known interactions between thousands of diseases, the proteins they affect, and the drugs that work on them.
 “We need to merge multiple different data sources to build a big, comprehensive knowledge graph, which involves multiple different entities and relationships,” says Tang.

 The team will use machine learning to find drugs that affect the same proteins targeted by COVID-19, in a similar way to how social networks recommend friends.
 “In social networks, for example, you want to recommend friends based on existing links,” says Tang.
 “In this case, it’s the same intuition.
 Based on the existing links between the drugs and proteins and the proteins and disease, we try to predict those new links.”